djkeh/djkeh.github.io/_posts/articles/2015-03-09-Typing-tab-key-inside-textarea-using-javascript.md

 tossing tab key input in the middle of the textarea paragraph is pretty much tougher than you expect.
 You need to understand this 3 facts:

-- Browser doesn't know where to put the tab input even if the cursor is blinking right there!
+- *Browser doesn't know where to put the tab key even if the cursor is blinking right there!*
-- Browser doesn't know how to insert a single certain word between former and latter sentences.
+- *Browser doesn't know how to insert a single certain word between former and latter sentences.*
-- Browser doesn't remember where the cursor is supposed be after doing the job.
+- *Browser doesn't remember where the cursor is supposed be after doing the job.*

-Moreover what really pisses me off if that:
+Moreover what really pisses me off is that:

-- Browsers support different methods to solve these issues.
+- **Browsers support different methods to solve these issues.**

 Yikes.. we have to take care of all these things ourselves.
 End of step 2.

 ##### 3. Getting the keyboard cursor position

 It's time for doing "divide and conquer" strategy.
-We're gonna solve one by one, and make each step simpler.
-Now we're getting the current keyboard input cursor position inside the `<textarea>` element.
+We're getting the current keyboard input cursor position inside `<textarea>` element.
 Below is the code for relatively new browsers to do the job.
-You have to keep the `<textarea>` element to javascript object.
+We have to keep the `<textarea>` element as a javascript object.
 In this code its name is "textBox".

 {% highlight javascript linenos %}
 var caretPosition = 0;